Simon Field - Project Manager

 Viktoria Kis - Policy Analyst

-Viktoria Kis currently works on the OECD’s new project on Work-based Learning in Vocational Education and Training (VET).
-She has extensive experience on VET policy, having worked on the OECD reviews of upper secondary and postsecondary VET.
-She is a co-author of the OECD’s two main publications on VET policy (Learning for Jobs, 2010 and Skills beyond School: Synthesis Report, 2014) and is the lead author of individual country reviews of upper secondary and/or postsecondary VET in several countries, ranging from Mexico to Korea.
-She has also worked on the OECD Survey of Adult Skills (PIAAC) and is a co-author of the report Time for the U.S. to Reskill?.
+Viktoria Kis co-ordinates the OECD’s new project on Work-based Learning in Vocational Education and Training (VET).
+She has extensive experience of VET policy, having worked on the OECD reviews of upper secondary and postsecondary VET.
+She is a co-author of the OECD’s two main publications on VET policy (Learning for Jobs, 2010 and Skills beyond School: Synthesis Report, 2014) and is the lead author of individual country reviews of upper secondary and/or postsecondary VET in eight countries.
+She has also worked on the OECD's Survey of Adult Skills (PIAAC) and is a co-author of the report Time for the U.S. to Reskill?.
 Prior to this, she worked on the OECD Thematic Review of Tertiary Education.
 She holds an M.Sc. in economics from Birkbeck College London, an M.Sc. in educational research methodology from the University of Oxford and a Master’s degree in international affairs from Sciences Po, Paris.
 She is a Hungarian and Vietnamese national.

 Malgorzata Kuczera - Policy Analyst

-Malgorzata Kuczera joined the OECD in 2005 and is currently working on the Adult Learning and Skills review, which draws on evidence from The Survey of Adult Skills (PIAAC).
+Malgorzata Kuczera joined the OECD in 2005.
+She is the co-ordinator of the new OECD review of adult learning and skills.
+The review, drawing extensively on evidence from The Survey of Adult Skills (PIAAC), advances policy recommendations designed to improve basic skills and their utilisation.
 Prior to this she worked on the reviews of vocational education and training (VET) at upper secondary and postsecondary level.
-As part of this exercise she reviewed VET systems in many countries and is the lead author of reviews in 7 countries.
-She is a co-author of two comparative reports: Learning for Jobs and Skills Beyond School: Synthesis Report presenting findings and conclusions from the OECD work on VET.
+As part of this exercise she reviewed VET systems in a range of countries including the US, Korea, China and Norway.
+She co-authored two major OECD reports: Learning for Jobs and Skills Beyond School: Synthesis Report presenting findings and conclusions from the OECD work on VET.
 Her previous work on equity in education led to the OECD report No More Failures: Ten Steps to Equity in Education of which she is a co-author.
-She studied economics in the UK, and political science and international law in France and her native Poland.
+She obtained an Msc in economics from Birkbeck College London, a DESS in international administration from Université Paris 1 Sorbonne and a Master’s degree in political science from Jagiellonian University in Cracow.

 Pauline Musset - Policy Analyst

-Pauline Musset is the project manager of Skills beyond School, the OECD reviews of vocational education and training (VET).
+Pauline Musset is the co-ordinator of Skills beyond School, the OECD reviews of vocational education and training (VET).
 As part of this exercise she is the lead author of reviews in several countries including Austria, England and Israel.
-She is also working on the new Adult Learning and Skills project, which draws on the results of the Survey of Adult Skills (PIAAC) and looks at the challenges countries face in improving foundation skills of their adult population.
+She is also working on the new adult learning and skills project, which draws on the results of The Survey of Adult Skills (PIAAC) and looks at the challenges countries face in improving foundation skills of their adult population.
 She will be the lead author of the review of Finland.
-Before joining the Skills beyond School team, she worked on the OECD review Overcoming School Failure: Policies that Work and is one of the co-authors of the 2012 publication Equity and Quality in Education: Supporting Disadvantaged Schools and Students.
+Before joining the Skills beyond School team, she worked on the OECD review Overcoming School Failure: Policies that Workand is one of the co-authors of the 2012 publication Equity and Quality in Education: Supporting Disadvantaged Schools and Students.
 She holds a dual Master’s degree in International Economics and Political Sciences from Sciences Po, Paris.

 Hendrickje Catriona Windisch – Policy Analyst